 New Jersey Sports Betting & Online Gambling: What's Legal in 2026?

-New Jersey sports betting is legal; Bodog compares licensed apps, online casinos, DFS rules, taxes, and 2026 updates to bet safely in NJ.
+New Jersey sports betting is legal; Bodog lists licensed apps, online casinos, DFS rules, taxes, and 2026 updates to bet safely in NJ.

-However, 2025 brought significant changes to the New Jersey betting landscape: sweepstakes casinos were officially banned in August, closing a loophole the state had long scrutinized.
+However, 2025 brought significant changes to the New Jersey betting landscape: sweepstakes casinos were officially banned in August.
 Prediction markets continue to operate under federal oversight despite some friction with state regulators.

 BETTING-BY-REGION